pypa/flit/doc/index.rst

    flit_ini
    entrypoints
-   testpypi
+   upload
+   reproducible
    history

 Environment variables
 ---------------------

-.. envvar:: FLIT_USERNAME
-            FLIT_PASSWORD
-            FLIT_INDEX_URL

-   .. versionadded:: 0.11

-   Use these to set the username, password and URL for package uploads, such as when uploading from a CI server.
-For interactive use, it's normally more convenient to use ``.pypirc``.

 .. envvar:: FLIT_NO_NETWORK

    .. versionadded:: 0.10

-   Setting this to any non-empty value will stop flit from making network connections (unless you explicitly ask to upload or register a package).
+   Setting this to any non-empty value will stop flit from making network connections (unless you explicitly ask to upload a package).
 This is intended for downstream packagers, so if you use this, it's up to you to ensure any necessary dependencies are installed.